Skip to main content

 (2) Field Experience, internship, overseas trips and immersion may be affected by the pandemic situation.
 Appropriate alternative arrangements will be made if outbound activities are suspended.

-(3) Students admitted into this programme starting from the 2023/24 cohort are required to visit the Greater Bay Area (GBA) and/or other parts of Mainland China.
+(3) Students admitted into this programme are required to visit the Greater Bay Area (GBA) and/or other parts of Mainland China.
 Programme may also require students to participate in other non-local learning experience for completion of the programme.
 While the visits are heavily subsidised, students are still required to contribute part of the estimated cost of the visits ("student contribution"), whereas personal entertainment, meals expenses, travel document fee and personal insurance costs will not be supported.
-The estimated cost of the visits for students admitted to the 2023/24 cohort is not available yet as it is subject to a variety of factors such as changes to the cost of the visits as a result of inflation, trip duration, traveling expenses, the exchange rate, etc. The exact amount of student contribution is thus not available.
+The estimated cost of the visits for students admitted to the 2024/25 cohort is not available yet as it is subject to a variety of factors such as changes to the cost of the visits as a result of inflation, trip duration, traveling expenses, the exchange rate, etc. The exact amount of student contribution is thus not available.

 (4) Students admitted to the Bachelor of Education (English Language) programme are required to attend a compulsory Immersion Programme.
 While Immersion Programmes are heavily subsidised, students are required to contribute no less than 18% of the best estimated cost of the Immersion Programmes ("student contribution").